spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/9-function-composition.md

 <!-- TODO why not specify function.definition in the stream definition? -->

-The above deployment composes the `upper` and `concat` function beans into the `http` source application.
+The preceding deployment composes the `upper` and `concat` function beans into the `http` source application.

-Then we can send the payload to `http` application:
+Then we can send the payload to `http` application, as follows:

 ```
 http post --data "friend" --target "http://localhost:9001"
 ```

-Then you can see the output in the `log` application as,
+Then you can see the output in the `log` application, as follows:

 ```
 [helloComposed-1] log-sink                                 : Hello FRIEND